ETHNIC

 Tunisian Baked Lamb and Cheese with Peppers

-1 pound lean boneless lamb shoulder, trimmed of excess fat and cut into
+1 pound lean boneless lamb shoulder, trimmed of excess fat and cut into 1-inch cubes

 1/8 tsp. ground cinnamon